-Pair Who Beat DeAndre Harris in Charlottesville Supremacist Rally Were Sentenced To Prison
+Pair Who Beat DeAndre Harris In Charlottesville Supremacist Rally Were Sentenced To Prison

 “The beating happened right beside the Police Department, and no police were there to help me at all,” Harris said, as quoted by The Root.

 Harris’ claims come at a time of ongoing debate surrounding the perceived passive role of police in protecting the public against the violence of white supremacists.
-Just earlier this month, the Portland Police Department faced criticism following an August 4 rally during which officials reportedly protected white supremacists and attacked counterprotestors, as reported by The Guardian.
+Just earlier this month, the Portland Police Department faced criticism following an August 4 rally during which officials reportedly protected white supremacists and attacked counterprotesters, as reported by The Guardian.

 Goodwin initially said he beat Harris in self-defense after seeing him take a swing at another man, the leader of a North Carolina white nationalist group.
-The North Carolina did indeed press charges against Harris — but he was acquitted of those charges just months before Goodwin’s conviction.
+The North Carolina authorities did indeed press charges against Harris — but he was acquitted of those charges just months before Goodwin’s conviction.

 Both Goodwin, of Arkansas, and Ramos, who is from Georgia, apologized during their sentencing hearings.